Skip to Content

 For tips about planning your visit to the Epcot International Festival of the Arts, check out my comprehensive guide.

-Lastly, Splash Mountain closed on January 22 for its long-awaited makeover into Tiana’s Bayou Adventure.
-It is expected to reopen in 2024, but a date has yet to be announced.
+Lastly, Splash Mountain closed last year for its long-awaited makeover into Tiana’s Bayou Adventure.
+It is expected to reopen in late 2024, but a date has yet to be announced.

 How crowded is Disney World in January?